nerc-project/nerc-docs/docs/openstack/persistent-storage/mount-the-object-storage.md

     - `/usr/bin/s3fs` is the location of your `s3fs` binary.
 If you installed it using `apt` on Debian or Ubuntu, you do not have to change anything here.
-    If you are using a self-compiled version of `s3fs` created on CentOS as explained above, that location is `/usr/local/bin/s3fs`.
+    If you are using a self-compiled version of `s3fs` created on RedHat/Rocky/AlmaLinux as explained above, that location is `/usr/local/bin/s3fs`.

     - `/home/ubuntu/.passwd-s3fs` is the location of the file which contains the key pair used for mounting the "bucket1" repository as we named it in previous